alexkalitenko125/ML_for_finance/README.md

 This project may be useful for specialists in financial analytics or the scientific field.
 Please refer to the repository when using it.

-By going through and learning from the basics of technical analysis, the following scheme looks promising.
+By going through and learning from the basics of technical analysis, the following scheme looks promising

+img src="./Finance5.pdf"